kazuhiro4949/EditDistance/README.md

 EditDistance is one of the incremental update tool for UITableView and UICollectionView.

 # What's this?
 This library pipelines the process to update UITableView and UICollectionView.
-It is so difficult to update UITableView or UICollectionView incrementally, becaouse iOS App Developers need to manage differences between two arrays.
+It is so difficult to update UITableView or UICollectionView incrementally, because iOS App Developers need to manage differences between two data sources.

 Typical code:
 ```swift